Solved Problem on Capacitors

 advertisement

-a) What must be the radius of a conducting sphere located in the vacuum so that its capacity is 1 F?
+a) What must be the radius of a conducting sphere in the vacuum so that its capacity is 1 F?

 The Coulomb Constant in a vacuum is \( k_e=9\times 10^9\;\mathrm{\frac{N.m^2}{C^2}} \).